Large image

 • Stop #21, 3894 Fort McAllister Road, “The CSS Nashville," pavilion showcases machinery recovered from the CSS Nashville or “Rattlesnake”, a 1200-ton Confederate blockade runner that was sunk in the Ogeechee River by the ironclad Montauk.

-• Directly across from the CSS Nashville pavilion at the Fort McAllister fishing pier is stop #22, 3894 Fort McAllister Road, the marker “The Guale Village at Seven-Mile Bend,” which describes the archaeological evidence documenting the area’s inhabitance by Native Americans as early as 3000 B.C.
+• Directly across from the CSS Nashville pavilion at the Fort McAllister fishing pier is stop #22, 3894 Fort McAllister Road, the marker “The Guale Village at Seven-Mile Bend,” which describes the archaeological evidence documenting the area’s inhabitance by Indigenous People as early as 3000 B.C.

 • Less than two miles outside the fort, the marker “Hardwicke” is stop #23, located on Spur 144 (Fort McAllister Rd) and tells the story of one of the “dead towns of Georgia.”